Ueny/MyBokeh/README.md

 # Serving the visualization through Docker
 ## Step 1: prepare the docker tool and data
-  - Download the Docker first to make sure you have docker installed in your local computer
+  - Download the Docker first in your local computer and make sure the Docker daemon running
   - Clone the repository content first, and enter the directory of the folder

      `git clone https://github.com/Ueny/MyBokeh.git`